-Tillage provides many useful services in the garden but can contribute negatively to soil health.
+Tillage provides many useful services in the garden but contributes negatively to soil health over time.
 Intensive tillage disrupts microbial communities and breaks up the soil structure.
-Over time, this leads to compaction, reduced water holding capacity and erosion.
+Over time, this leads to compaction, reduced water-holding capacity, and erosion.

 Why reduce tillage?

 We often talk about tilling as a yes or no question: to till, or not to till?
-However, it’s really more of a spectrum from no soil disturbance at all to intensive soil disturbance.
+But tilling intensity can vary from no soil disturbance at all to intensive soil disturbance.

-Tillage serves many purposes in a garden: creating an even seedbed, warming the soil in the spring, managing weeds, and working in debris and soil amendments.
-So, let’s look at each of these processes and how they can be achieved with other tools.
+Tillage serves many purposes in a garden: removing existing vegetation to create new gardens, reducing compaction, weed management, creating a smooth seedbed, and working in amendments.
+Each of these processes can be achieved with other tools.

 Starting a new garden